Written by Slawomir (“Swavak”) Gromadzki, MPH

-Taking into consideration all those facts Dr Lee suggested that when a woman suffers from chronic anxiety or depression, when she has negative attitude toward life, keeps on thinking about death or suicide, or if she is overwhelmed by any other negative thoughts and emotions, her intelligent and closely connected to the brain immune system gets a clear impression that the “boss” (which is the brain) doesn’t want to live.
-Therefore, like obedient soldiers the white blood cells feel obliged to fulfil the desire of the “boss”, so they turn against its own body and begin to attack different organs.
-In case of Hashimoto’s disease it is thyroid.
+Taking into consideration all those facts Dr Lee suggested that when a woman suffers from chronic anxiety or depression when she has a negative attitude toward life, keeps on thinking about death or suicide, or if she is overwhelmed by any other negative thoughts and emotions, her intelligent and closely connected to the brain immune system gets a clear impression that the “boss” (which is the brain) doesn’t want to live.
+Therefore, like obedient soldiers, the white blood cells feel obliged to fulfil the desire of the “boss”, so they turn against their own body and begin to attack different organs.
+In the case of Hashimoto’s disease, it is thyroid.

 There are also some nutritional ways to trigger an autoimmune reaction.
-We already know that heated animal protein, especially the one found in cow’s milk and dairy, is often treated by human immune system as a foreign invader.
-Because of that leukocytes send antibodies against those heated proteins which get into human body with milk and dairy products.
-The problem however is that in our bodies there are certain proteins which look exactly like those heated milk proteins so the weakened immune system often mistakenly and simultaneously attack also those body’s own proteins, causing different autoimmune problems.
+We already know that heated animal protein, especially the one found in cow’s milk and dairy, is often treated by the human immune system as a foreign invader.
+Because of that leukocytes send antibodies against those heated proteins which get into the human body with milk and dairy products.
+The problem, however, is that in our bodies there are certain proteins which look exactly like those heated milk proteins so the weakened immune system often mistakenly and simultaneously attack also those body’s own proteins, causing different autoimmune problems.

-Also regular consumption of meat products may trigger similar reaction because meat comes from dead animals.
+Also, regular consumption of meat products may trigger a similar reaction because meat comes from dead animals.

 Combined with true strong faith this message will lead you to freedom from negative emotions such as anxiety or existential fears (one of the key source of deadly free radicals).
 It will empower you with moral strength necessary to overcome long-cultivated bad habits or addictions, often impossible to defeat on our own.
 This unique and most wonderful good news of the gospel will also give you a powerful motivation to not only practice but also enjoy the new and very healthy way of life.